Absence of thermalization for systems with long-range interactions coupled to a thermal bath: The long range thermal bath and the canonical QSS

 where $\theta_j$ is the orientation of the $j$-th rotator and $p_j$ its conjugated momentum.
 To monitor the evolution of the system, it is customary to introduce the magnetization $M$, an order parameter defined as

-The infinite-range coupling between rotators is responsible for the emergence of rather intriguing behaviors, including the existence of QSSs.
-In a QSS the system displays non-Gaussian velocity distributions and it takes values of $M$ different than those predicted by equilibrium thermodynamics~\cite{nonGauss,calif,levin}. \\ Rigorous mathematical results~\cite{hepp} indicate that in the limit $N\rightarrow \infty$ the discrete HMF dynamics reduces to the continuum Vlasov equation
+The infinite-range coupling between rotators is responsible for the emergence of rather intriguing behaviors, including the existence of QSS's.
+In a QSS the system displays non-Gaussian velocity distributions and it takes values of $M$ different than those predicted by equilibrium thermodynamics~\cite{antoniazzi_et_al_pre_2007,antoniazzi_califano_prl,benetti_prl_2012}.